InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Architecture of Prior-net

-Specifically, for obtaining $\widetilde{X}_{c}$, we first execute the k-means clustering on the artifact-reduced CT image $X_{LI}$ and then automatically get the segmentation thresholds.
-Following~\cite{meyer2010normalized}, we smooth $X_{LI}$ with a Gaussian filter for further artifact removal and then segment it into air, soft tissue, and bone via a simple thresholding.The air regions are then set to -1000 Hounsfield Units (HU), the soft tissue parts to 0HU.
+{To deal with the drawback, the proposed Prior-net first utilizes the thresholding-based clustering operator ~\citep{meyer2010normalized} to generate a coarse prior segmentation image $\widetilde{X}_{c}$, as shown in Fig.~\ref{figwnet}.
+Specifically, we first execute the k-means clustering on the artifact-reduced CT image $X_{LI}$ and then automatically get the segmentation thresholds.
+Following~\cite{meyer2010normalized}, we smooth $X_{LI}$ with a Gaussian filter for further artifact removal and then segment it into air, soft tissue, and bone via a simple thresholding.
+Based on the prior knowledge about the CT value distribution among different tissues, the air regions are then set to -1000 Hounsfield Units (HU), the soft tissue parts to 0~HU.
 Bone pixels keep their values, as they vary too much to properly model them with one value.
-The value that is assigned to metal is arbitrary since it does not affect the normalization and only the sinogram parts close to, but not inside, the metal trace contribute.
-Finally, we can obtain the prior image $\widetilde{X}_{c}$.
-Please refer to~\cite{meyer2010normalized} for more details.
+The value that is assigned to metal is arbitrary since it does not affect the normalization and only the sinogram parts close to, but not inside, the metal trace contribute to the reconstructed result.
+Under this empirical knowledge based hand-crafted thresholding setting, air, soft tissue, and bone can be coarsely segmented, and then $\widetilde{X}_{c}$ is obtained.
+Considering that such hand-crafted thresholding based segmentation strategy may not be very accurate, we further refine $\widetilde{X}_{c}$ in a pixel-wise manner via a weight matrix generated by a shallow WNet, only containing three convolutional layers, which results in a fine prior image $\widetilde{X}$ for the subsequent MAR task.}

+{As seen, our proposed Prior-net is related to prior knowledge, which relies on the empirical knowledge to accomplish the extraction of $\widetilde{X}_{c}$.
+Clearly, this design is easy to understand: 1) the prior knowledge helps the coarse estimation; 2) the shallow CNN executes a more flexible adjustment.
+Besides, the role of network module involved in the new Prior-net can be easily evaluated (see Sec.~\ref{sec:abla}).}